avilleret/Gem-wiki/plugins/filmAVIPLAY.md

-filmAVIPLAY.md - movie loader using filmAVIPLAY.md
+filmAVIPLAY - movie loader using libAVIPLAY
 ===